The Cost of Not Knowing

-In low-resource settings, what keeps patients from getting good healthcare is obvious:
+In low-resource settings, what keeps patients from getting good healthcare is obvious: There are not enough resources.

 Donate to make good healthcare possible in low-resource settings.
 Invest in the people dedicated to taking care of their patients in the toughest situations.